btc-script-explorer/scantool/README.md

 The REST API can be used as a back end for research projects which might focus on analysis of specific spend types, output types, script types, opcodes or anything else of interest.
 A client application could be written in almost any language in a relatively short period of time and could be used to put large amounts of data into a database where it can be analyzed more thoroughly.
+(See the [Blockchain Analysis](/docs/rest-api/v1/blockchain_analysis.md) section for examples.)
 The REST API can also be used as a back end for custom user interfaces.

 ## Usage